Hospitality Team Member Apprenticeship Level 2 Standard

 Summary

-A hospitality team member can work in a range of establishments, for example bars, restaurants, cafés, conference centres, banqueting venues, hotels or contract caterers.
-The role is very varied and although hospitality team members tend to specialise in an area, they need to be adaptable and ready to support team members across the business, for example during busy periods.
+A Hospitality Team Member can work in a range of establishments, for example bars, restaurants, cafés, conference centres, banqueting venues, hotels or contract caterers.
+The role is very varied and although Hospitality Team Members tend to specialise in an area, they need to be adaptable and ready to support team members across the business, for example during busy periods.

-Specialist areas in hospitality include food and beverage service, serving alcoholic beverages, barista, food preparation, housekeeping, concierge and guest services, reception, reservations and conference and banqueting.
+Specialist areas in hospitality include food and beverage service, serving alcoholic beverages, barista, food preparation, housekeeping, concierge and guest services, reception, reservations, and conference and banqueting.

-Course Content includes:
+Course content includes:

-- Customer service and communication
+• Customer service and communication

-- Take feedback from customers to improve and support brand standards
+• Taking feedback from customers to improve and support brand standards

-- Know the product and actively promote products and services
+• Knowing the product and actively promote products and services

 You will complete the Level 2 Hospitality Team Member Apprenticeship Standard.

-- This Apprenticeship will involve college attendance and off the job training.
+• This apprenticeship will involve college attendance and off the job training.

-- You will also develop your knowledge, skills and behaviours.
+• You will also develop your knowledge, skills and behaviours.

-Contact our Apprenticeship Team to find out when our next course start date is.
+Contact our Apprenticeships Team to find out when our next course start date is.

-If you already have an employer for your Apprenticeship, or would like more information on how to find an Apprenticeship, please click Apply Now.
+If you already have an employer for your apprenticeship, or would like more information on how to find an apprenticeship, please click Apply Now.

-If you are an Employer who is looking to recruit an Apprentice or already have someone you would like to enrol onto the Apprenticeship course, please contact our Apprenticeship Team on 01603 773365 or email Apprenticeships@CCN.ac.uk to discuss next steps.
+If you are an employer who is looking to recruit an apprentice or you already have someone you would like to enrol onto the apprenticeship course, please contact our Apprenticeships Team on: 01603 773365 or email: Apprenticeships@ccn.ac.uk to discuss the next steps.

 Why Our College?